The Locker Key

 “I’d classify this as more a ‘will to live’ gesture, out of respect for your abilities.”

-Riley stares out the window for a moment.
-He then turns to Mick.
+Riley stared out the window for a moment.
+He then turned to Mick.

 “Meet me here in twenty-four hours.
 I’ll give you my answer then.”

-Riley gets up and walks out the door.
-Mick quickly slips out the back.
-He knows Riley has no intention of capitulating.
-Mick discreetly follows Riley’s car to the Harbour Castle Hilton.
-The valet parks the car for Riley.
-Mick pulls away and drives back to his house.
+Riley got up and walked out the door.
+Mick quickly slipped out the back.
+He knew Riley had no intention of capitulating.
+Mick discreetly followed Riley’s car to the Harbour Castle Hilton.
+The valet parked the car for Riley.
+Mick pulled away and drove back to his house.

-Jake is sitting at the kitchen counter working on his laptop.
-Mick pokes his head into the kitchen.
+Jake was sitting at the kitchen counter, working on his laptop.
+Mick poked his head into the kitchen.

 “Did you send in your column?”
 Mick asked.